AsymLabs/realpath-lib/README.md

 other programming languages.
 This script illustrates that path processing can be done in Bash with minimal dependencies.
 This script requires only the widely used Posix&reg; compliant standard utility **ls** to resolve symlinked file names only.

-There are no other dependencies.
-It should work across most if not all Unix systems and variants.
+Although we have not tested this script widely, it should work across most, if not all, Unix systems and variants.

 Motivation
 ==========

 Recent work writing scripts that should function the same way across Mac, Linux and Windows has revealed that certain system/Bash tools are not available for all platforms.
-Quite often the standard way of resolving file names, such as the use of *readlink*, *basename*, *dirname* or others has led to portability issues.
+Quite often the recommended way of resolving file names is to use utilities such as *readlink*, *basename*, *dirname* or perhaps others that have often led to portability issues.

 For this reason we have prepared this set of tools for use in Bash scripts with only simple built-in features and one widely available Posix&reg; standard utility **ls**.

 Dependencies
 ============